ARTICLE I - MEMBERSHIP

 ARTICLE V - EXECUTIVE COUNCIL

 Section 1 .
 Representation on the Executive Council shall be on the basis of building membership in the ratio of one to thirty, or any fraction thereof, for each faculty; representation on the Executive Council for Support Staff, with the exception of the Transportation and Maintenance sub-groups, shall be on the basis of building membership in the ratio of one to thirty, or any fraction thereof; the Transportation and the Maintenance sub-groups shall each be represented on the Executive Council in the ratio of one to thirty, or any fraction thereof.
+Minority representation shall be in accordance with NEA and PSEA guidelines.

 Section 2.
 In addition to the duties listed in the Constitution the Executive Council shall approve the budget and all expenditures and shall set only LMEA dues for the Association and refer the budget and dues to the General Membership for final vote; shall carry out policies established, receive reports of committees, report its transactions to the General Membership; and shall be the final judge of qualifications of elected officers and representatives.